How to Structure the GP Compensation for Apartment Syndications

 Another GP duty is investor relations.
 Investor relation responsibilities include generating interest from passive investors prior to finding a deal, securing commitments for the passive investors in order to fund the equity investment and ongoing communication with the passive investors while the business plan is executed.

 Generally, 35% of the GP is allotted to investor relations.
 On some deals, 100% of the equity investment is raised by a single individual.
 In other cases, multiple people raise money for the deal.
-For the latter, the 35% allocated based on how much each individual raise.
-For example, if the equity investment is $1 million and two people raise $500,000, they will each receive 17.5% of the GP.
+For the latter, make sure that this individual or these individuals are doing other activities and can justify their percent ownership of the GP based on those other activities.
+The money raising should be a byproduct and not what they are being compensated for.
+Technically, according to Rule 3(a)4(1), if someone is only raising capital, they are not considered a GP.

 5 – Asset Management